A quantum algorithm for solving 0-1 Knapsack problems: Introduction

-In this paper, we directly take on the twin challenges of (1) developing a quantum method to solve combinatorial optimisation problems and (2) evaluating the performance of the method against benchmark instances.
-We target the Knapsack problem -- the hydrogen atom of combinatorial optimisation problems -- and develop a quantum method we christen Quantum Tree Generator (QTG) to generate all feasible solutions in superposition, which yields the optimal solution in concert with quantum amplitude amplification.
-In order to evaluate the performance of the QTG-based search on realistic benchmark instances, we also introduce what we call the \emph{high-level simulator}: Extracting crucial logging data from the classical solution, obtained via the current champion COMBO method, we can infer the expected number of cycles required by the QTG-based method to solve the same instance (importantly, we cannot simulate the method, only infer the expected running time in elementary gates using this side information).
-This is the first time that the performance of a quantum algorithm on realistic benchmark instances has been evaluated.
-Our benchmarking leads us to predict that the QTG-based method requires fewer cycles to solve realistic instances already at $600$ variables.
+In this paper, we directly take on the twin challenges of (1) developing a quantum heuristic method to solve combinatorial optimisation problems and (2) evaluating the performance of this heuristic method against benchmark instances.
+We target the knapsack problem -- the hydrogen atom of combinatorial optimisation problems -- which frequently appears in real-world applications such as portfolio optimisation and securitisation \cite{Kellerer2004KnapsackProblems}, and often arises as a subproblem in more complex problems such as resource allocation and scheduling.
+For this fundamental problem, we develop a quantum method we name Quantum Tree Generator (QTG) to generate all feasible solutions in superposition, which yields the optimal solution in concert with quantum amplitude amplification~\cite{Brassard2002QuantumAmplitudeAmplificationAndEstimation}.
+In order to evaluate the performance of the QTG-based search on realistic benchmark instances, we also introduce a novel technique to compute the quantum algorithm's runtime: Extracting crucial logging data from the classical solution, obtained via the current champion COMBO \cite{Martello1999DynamicProgrammingAndStrongBoundsForTheKnapsackProblem} method, we can infer the expected number of cycles required by the QTG-based method to solve the same instance (importantly, we cannot simulate the method, only infer the expected runtime in elementary gates using this side information).
+Our benchmarking leads us to predict that the QTG-based method requires fewer cycles to solve realistic instances already at $100$ variables.
 Most dramatic, however, are the memory requirements: The COMBO method -- based in part on dynamic programming -- can make huge demands on memory, with $10^{10}$ bits being routinely requested.
 The QTG-based search, however, requires only a constant multiple of the variable number in logical qubits.
-This leads to a possible quantum advantage in both time and space for $600$ variables.
+This leads to a possible quantum advantage in both time and space starting at as few as $100$ variables, offering a clear perspective of a \emph{practical} quantum advantage for instance sizes of real-world relevance.